innoq/architecture-antipatterns/_patterns/emotional_misattachment.md

 - Be very convinced of a manufacturer without evaluating the concrete solution

 ## How can we avoid getting into the situation in the first place?
-- Create a regular evaluation/review loop for made decisions
+- Create a regular evaluation/review loop for making decisions
-- Create safe space to reduce emotional aspect
+- Create a safe space to reduce the emotional aspects
 - Use of objective/neutral evaluation templates
 - Obtain a neutral opinion
 - Clarify that reevaluating is not a personal devaluation of an existing solution